-Business mathematics covers key mathematics concepts ranging from probability to optimization.
+Business mathematics covers key mathematics concepts ranging from probability, calculus, linear algebra to optimization.
 This course reviews basic mathematical and statistical tools needed for graduate studies in management at Peking University HSBC Business School.
-The mathematical contents are both motivated and illustrated with economic applications.
-Students are required to grasp a firm concept of each topic covered in class.
 The ultimate goal of this course is to facilitate students to take advanced, financial, or applied econometrics.